 Even bullies can be helpful in certain situations.
 If I am walking on a dark street at night, I would prefer to have a bully beside me if a robber should attempt to attack me.

 The same book also documents that JFK suffered from Addison's disease which almost killed him several times, and which he kept at bay with steroids.
 During a significant period of his Presidency, Kennedy treated his Addison's disease with overuse of testosterone-based anabolic steroids (like body-builders use).
 He used them to the point of becoming manic, including becoming erratic and error-prone in his judgment.
 He was known also to have used amphetamines, barbiturates, and cocaine analogues "not just occasionally but consistently over many years." (page 169).
-That is, he was a drug addict.
-Is drug addiction a mental illness?
+That is, he was a drug addict, addicted to a drug that did cause truely disordered mental and emotional functioning.
+Yet to many of us, President Kennedy was a great hero.

 Dr. Heitler's latest book, Prescriptions Without Pills, offers new ways of understanding and relieving the "common colds" of emotional functioning—depression, anger, anxiety and more.
 For therapists and for self-help.